JnthnWJ/MQTT-Remote/README.md

 Replace `<raspberry-pi-ip-address>` with the actual IP address of your Raspberry Pi.

+3. Use the interface to control your devices:
-3. Use the "Previous" and "Next" buttons to control your wallpaper slideshow.
+   - **Wallpaper Controls**: Use "Previous" and "Next" buttons to control slideshow
+   - **System Controls**: Use "Reboot Computer" to restart a remote computer via SSH
+   - **TV Remote**: Control your TV through SwitchBot integration

 ## MQTT Topics